-The Port of San Diego is subleasing from the Authority a parcel located on Pacific Highway and Sassafras St as their Port of San Diego employee parking lot.
-The parcel located on Pacific Highway and Palm Street as well as an adjacent lot to the north, located on California Street and W. Laurel St., are leased by the Authority from the Port of San Diego to be used as a consolidated Airport Bus Shuttle Operations Center.
-Currently there are no operations at these two parcels.
-Both lots drain towards the west and onto Pacific Highway via scuppers, then drain into curb inlets that ultimately drain to Outfall 1.
+The Port of San Diego is subleasing from the Authority a parcel on Pacific Highway and Sassafras Street as their Port of San Diego employee parking lot.
+The parcel on Pacific Highway and Palm Street and an adjacent lot to the north on California Street and West Laurel Street are leased by the Authority from the Port of San Diego to be used as a consolidated Airport Bus Shuttle Operations Center.
+Currently, there are no operations at these two parcels.
+Both lots drain toward the west and onto Pacific Highway via scuppers, and then drain into curb inlets that ultimately drain to Outfall 1.